Yongwoo-Lee-ccl/zoterocrop/README.md

 # ZoteroCrop

+For Zotero mobile lovers!
+Auto-crop PDF margins and read comfortably.

 A macOS plugin for Zotero that removes **margins that can be safely cropped across every page** of a PDF.
 The result is added as a new attachment, preserving the original file.

 **Current version: 0.1.2 beta · Target: Zotero 9.0.x · Requires Python 3.10 or later**